PrimaveraDeveloper/identity-server/samples/client-credentials-client.md

 When the console application is run it will:

-1. Obtain an access token from the authority server by invoking the Token Endpoint directly.
+1. Obtain an access token from the authority server by invoking the [Token Endpoint](../ref/endpoints/token-endpoint.md) directly.

 2. Obtain an access token from the authority server using Hydrogen's `TokenClient`.

-> This illustrates an alternative (more convenient) way of retrieving access tokens.
+> This illustrates an alternative (more convenient) way to retrieve access tokens.

 3. Invoke IDS Web API to get a page of all the clients available.